Event: Risks of visibility in a forced spotlight

 The Sociology of Why People Don’t Believe Science

 My post will discuss the sociology of beliefs, values and attitudes to describe the cultural, institutional and historical ways in which the public has engaged with science.
-I present two case studies of “hot topics” that usually draw anti-science comments to our Community regarding gender inequality and genetically modified foods.
+I present two case studies of “hot topics” that usually draw anti-science comments.
 I show how cultural beliefs about trust and risk influence the extent to which people accept scientific evidence.
 I go on to discuss how sociology can help improve public science outreach.

 Continue reading The Sociology of Why People Don’t Believe Science